MoseGuerini/boneage_regression/README.md

 # Model building and training
  The process of model building and model training follows three main steps: <br>
  • First a k-fold splitting is performed on the training set. <br>
- • Inside each fold hyperparameters optimization is performed  using Bayesian search of `Keras Tuner` (exploring the user-selected `searching_fraction` of the hyperparameters' space) and the best model is trained for 300 epochs.
+ • Inside each fold hyperparameters optimization is performed  using Bayesian search of `Keras Tuner` (exploring the user-selected `searching_fraction` of the hyperparameters space) and the best model is trained for 300 epochs.
 Hyperparameter optimization can be skipped setting the parameter `overwrite_tuner` to `False`.
 By doing so, the hyperparameters for each fold will be set to pre-saved values contained in the `Tuner` folder without any new search. <br>
  • At the end of this process we are left with 5 trained models, where each one is the best model in his fold.
 The final model is selected as the model with the minimum MSE in the test set. <br>